frit007/lean-formatter/README.md

 ### Adding a new formatter
 For example this would be the formatter for the `termIfThenElse` Syntax.
 ```
+set_option pf.debugMode true
--- use #fmt during development, but #coreFmt if your formatter gets added to Coreformatters
+-- use #fmt during development, but #coreFmt when your formatter gets added to ProjectFormat
 #fmt termIfThenElse fun
 | #[ifAtom, condition, thenAtom, positiveBody, elseAtom, negativeBody] => do
   let content := "" <_> condition <_> thenAtom <> nestDoc 2 ("" <$$> positiveBody) <$$> elseAtom <> nestDoc 2 ("" <$$> negativeBody)